 - Medicines – Your doctor can also prescribe medication to help treat ED.
 Viagra is one of the most common pills prescribed to ED patients.

 - Exercises – Although it’s less common than medication, there are studies that have shown that certain exercises can help.

 - Gainswave Therapy – This is the newest kid on the block.
 This procedure utilizes high frequency, low intensity sound waves to improve blood flow to the penis.
 The sound waves repair aged blood vessels, stimulate growth of new blood vessels and remove decades of micro-plaque.

 A 2004 Harvard Study found that walking for at least 30 minutes every day reduces the risk of ED by about 40%.

 Similarly, clinical studies have shown that moderate exercises gradually helped middle aged men improve their performance in the bedroom.

 But the BIG QUESTION is, which exercises are most effective?
 According to this study, pelvic floor exercises, also known as kegel, can help men suffering from ED.
 The study goes ahead to recommend these exercises as a first line approach for those seeking long term relief from ED.

-Pelvic floor exercises (also known as kegel exercises) are the best for erectile dysfunction.
-They isolate the muscle group at the base of the pelvis (particularly the pubococcygeus), which extends from the pelvic bone to the tailbone and helps to support your pelvic organs.
+Pelvic floor physiotherapy (also known as kegel exercises) is the best for erectile dysfunction.
+It isolates the muscle group at the base of the pelvis (particularly the pubococcygeus), which extends from the pelvic bone to the tailbone and helps to support your pelvic organs.
 As this muscle grows weaker, it loses the ability to prevent blood flow out of the erect penis.

 Activating Your Pelvic Floor Muscle(s)